 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of the statutory authorities apply to and in respect of the of the Superannuation Board and its operations.

-[Section 19A inserted by No. 4 of 1986 s.
-4; amended by No. 77 of 2006 s.
+[Section 19A inserted: No. 4 of 1986 s.
+4; amended: No. 77 of 2006 s.
 17.]

 20. Accounts